Wei Yan: Northern Expeditions

-During the fourth campaign in 231, Wei Yan was also involved in the Battle of Mount Qi when he together with the Shu generals Gao Xiang and Wu Ban, scored a major victory against the Wei army led by Sima Yi, where they killed 3,000 Wei soldiers and seized 5,000 sets of armour and 3,100 crossbows.
+During the fourth campaign in 231, Wei Yan was also involved in the Battle of Mount Qi when he, together with the Shu generals Gao Xiang and Wu Ban, scored a major victory against the Wei army led by Sima Yi, during which they killed 3,000 Wei soldiers and seized 5,000 sets of armour and 3,100 crossbows.
 Sima Yi was forced to retreat back to his camp.
-Zhang He, a veteran Wei general was also killed in battle during this conflict.
+Zhang He, a veteran Wei general, was also killed in battle during this conflict.
 As a reward for his contributions, the Shu government promoted Wei Yan to Vanguard Military Adviser (前軍師) and Senior General Who Attacks the West (征西大將軍), and elevated him from a village marquis to a county marquis under the title "Marquis of Nanzheng" (南鄭侯).